borkdude/immutable-webapp/README.md

 ### Install IntelliJ
 To edit Clojure code we will use IntelliJ and the Cursive plugin.
 If you like, you can skip this step and use your favorite editor with Clojure support.
+Code changes are auto-compiled, so you don't need IntelliJ for Clojure compilation.

 Download and install IntelliJ via [this link](http://www.jetbrains.com/idea/download/).
 The community edition of IntelliJ is free.